jalyshen/kafkaSourceResearching/KafkaProducer_send_msg.md

                                      Callback callback,
                                      long maxTimeToBlock,
                                      boolean abortOnNewBatch) throws InterruptedException {
-        // We keep track of the number of appending thread to make sure we do not miss batches in
+        // We keep track of the number of appending thread to
-        // abortIncompleteBatches().
-        appendsInProgress.incrementAndGet();
+        // make sure we do not miss batches in abortIncompleteBatches() appendsInProgress.incrementAndGet();
         ByteBuffer buffer = null;
         if (headers == null) headers = Record.EMPTY_HEADERS;